xelis-project/xelis-payment-woocommerce/README.md

-# XELIS Woocommerce plugin - WIP
+# XELIS Woocommerce plugin

-Accept XELIS as a means of payment for the popular WordPress eCommerce platform.
+Accept XELIS as a means of payment for the most popular WordPress eCommerce platform.

 ## How it works